PRC Elite are now offering high quality coaching consultancy to keen cricketers of any age and ability.More Info

 Nick has a unique gift for nurturing aspiration in young people with a sensitivity to the individual and the balance required to retain educational breadth whilst focusing on ambitious targets, whether they are academic, musical, sporting.
 It is this ‘whole person’ educational philosophy which sets Nick apart in the world of elite sports training.

 His instinctive understanding of how to pitch to an audience, combined with his contact list which would be the envy of any media mogul in sport, media, TV, opera, dance, popular music and many other spheres, make him all-but unique in the educational world and one of the best and most dependable people to know in the profession.

 I would recommend Nick to you in many capacities, as a coach, public speaker, event organiser, agent or consultant.
 His knowledge and experience is second to none and his work transcends categorisation.
 Nick is not only a jack of many trades, uniquely he is a master of every single one.

 Nick Tester is a leading figure in Sport and Education, having been Head of Cricket at Chigwell School and Head of Boy’s Games, Football and Cricket at Ardingly College, as well as having worked within the professional sporting world.
 In his time in education, Nick has been one of the most decorated Heads of Football in the Independent sector… More →

-  Clarissa Schilling has been involved in promoting girls sport throughout her career.
-She has competed at a high level across several sports as an athlete herself, as well as coaching multiple girls and ladies teams in schools, clubs and universities in the UK, USA and South Africa… More →
+Clarissa Schilling, née Goodwin, has been involved in promoting girls sport throughout her career.
+She has competed at a high level across several sports as an athlete herself, including netball, athletics and her main sport of hockey.
+During her hockey career she has gained 14 years of national league… More →

 Musical Events Leader